adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/button/v1/button/README.md

 * Custom description/tooltip for help

 ### Use Object
-The Form Text component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.
+The button component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Form Text component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this button component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the label to use for this field
 2. `./hideTitle` - if set to `true`, the label of this field will be hidden